 Nobody is questioning the quality of the education at private vet schools.
 In fact, some of the research that’s being done at places like Penn Vet Med is mind-blowingly important.

-The problem is that lack of a state body like a legislature providing support (or political pressure) to keep prices reasonable causes tuition to soar.
+The problem is that lack of a state body like a legislature providing support (or political pressure or federal regulations) to keep prices reasonable causes tuition to soar.

 It’s my suspicion that private colleges of vet med have more of a focus on their research mission than on their educational mission.
 Hence, if you can get away with charging more tuition because of a federal system that gives a blank check to universities (no federal caps on graduate lending), why not do it and subsidize your research?

-Unless your family is rich, there is almost zero chance you will be able to get out of debt without using a federal program to manage your loans for 20+ years.
+Unless your family is rich, there is almost zero chance you will be able to get out of debt without using a federal program to manage your loans for 20 years or more.
+That means applying for the Free Application for Federal Student Aid (FAFSA), taking on financial aid like federal loans.
+You’re lucky if you can score some scholarships.

-Private CVM tuition is mostly financed with Grad Plus loans, which carry an origination fee of over 4%.
+Private CVM tuition is mostly financed with Grad Plus loans, which are for graduate students and carry an origination fee of over 4%.
 The loans continue to grow while you’re still in school, so the numbers I’m showing you as an example are almost certainly lower than what you’d actually leave with.

 From my experience with clients, this is also the case.
 The median Penn vet I work with has about $380,000 of vet school debt for example.